The Most Solar-Friendly States in 2024

 Our Conclusion

 Solar energy is becoming more affordable and available for the average homeowner, and several states—such as Massachusetts and California—stand out as the most solar-friendly states in the nation.
 These states have focused on renewable energy goals to provide better financial savings for their residents, and the continued development of solar programs has increased the amount of energy we can attribute to solar power.
-These programs allow you to invest in high-quality residential panels at more affordable prices.
+These programs allow you to invest in the most well received residential panels at more affordable prices.
 Consider this investment if you live in any of our top 10 solar-friendly states.

 We recommend checking the Database of State Incentives for Renewables & Efficiency for up-to-date available solar incentives in your area.